 “The flexibility we have with Twilio has been a game changer for us and we have big plans on how to optimize our communication set up for the future,” said Clara Stjernswärd (Technical Product Manager) at Audibene.
 “The support we have been getting from Twilio has been great, and we are looking forward to developing our platform together.”

-As demand for hearing aids continues to increase, Audibene plans to continue expanding its products and customer experiences to reach new generations of those with hearing loss.
-The audibene team is working to integrate messaging into their platform, and launch their Twilio-backed solution in the US and Canada.
+As demand for hearing aids continues to increase, audibene plans to continue expanding its products and customer experiences to reach new generations of those with hearing loss.
+The team is working on open-source implementations of the video modules, building a native Twilio Video SDK and launching their Twilio-backed telemedicine solution in all current and new markets across the world.